How To Cope With A Lack Of Empathy From Your Spouse

 But what if your partner isn't willing to learn and practice the skills of empathy?

 Characteristics Of People Who Lack Empathy In A Relationship

 If you are an empathetic and compassionate person, you might find yourself working double-time to be there for your partner whenever he or she needs you.
 But sadly your partner sucks up all of your emotional energy without offering any in return.

 You drop everything when your spouse needs you.
 You listen with compassion and love.
 You reserve your judgments and opinions and allow your partner to fully express his or her feelings.

 Your partner's pain causes you great pain.
 You suffer when he or she suffers.

-Your husband doesn't pick up on your facial expressions or moods, because he is too absorbed with his own concerns.
+Your partner doesn't pick up on your facial expressions or moods, because he is too absorbed with his own concerns.
 Your wife doesn't take the time to ask you probing questions or attempt to understand the pain behind your bad mood.

-Perhaps your spouse views your problems or worries as less important or painful than his or her own.
+Perhaps your spouse or partner views your problems or worries as less important or painful than his or her own.
 Rather than seeking to better understand you, your partner uses the opportunity to vent and compare his or her own problems.